 8. Let Your Team Make Judgment Calls

-Rules are important, but there are exceptions to every rule and in order to develop strong leaders in your organization, they should be able to feel confident in making a judgement call.
-This will also build client loyalty when an employee goes the extra mile for them.
+Rules are important, but there are exceptions to every rule, and in order to develop strong leaders in your organization, they should be able to feel confident in making a judgment call.
+This will also build client loyalty when employees go the extra mile for them.

 9. Help Others Become Leaders

-A true leader wants to help develop other people, and they are not threatened by another person’s success.
+A true leader wants to help develop others, and another person’s success does not threaten them.

 It’s been said that leaders are born, not made.
-Although some may be born with natural leadership abilities, leadership can definitely be learned by those that are committed developing and educating themselves.
+Although some may be born with natural leadership abilities, leadership can definitely be learned by those committed to developing and educating themselves.